Email marketing is one of the best ways to monetize your blog.

 If your subject lines are drab, people aren’t going to open your emails.

-2. The content of your emails aren’t interesting
+2. The content of your emails isn’t interesting

 If your emails are poorly written or sound automated, people will stop reading your emails.